 At Park Cities Oral & Maxillofacial Surgery Associates, your safety and comfort are our top priorities.
 We provide all of our patients with several choices for anesthesia to ensure they always feel at ease during treatment.
 During your consultation appointment, we will discuss all your options with you and help you determine which type of anesthesia is best for your needs and your procedure.

-Both Dr. Phillips and Dr. Ray trained extensively in the safe administration of anesthesia.
+Both Dr. Phillips and Dr. Krieger trained extensively in the safe administration of anesthesia.
 During their four-year oral and maxillofacial residencies, they worked alongside licensed anesthesiologists and learned how to administer anesthesia safely and monitor patients under sedation.
 They maintain the highest licensure available to dental providers for sedation and have years of experience performing anesthesia in our Dallas, TX, office.

 Regardless of the type of anesthesia you choose, our team will ensure you are always comfortable at our office.
 Our doctors will discuss each option with you so that you fully understand your choices before deciding.
 We have provided some information about each sedation technique below.